 A Bag of Marbles: Based on the true story of a French Jewish family trying to flee the Nazis and their collaborators during WWII.
 Surprisingly uplifting, beautiful performances, complex characters.
 Kanopy.

 Bergman Island: A movie within a movie, all set on the island where the great Swedish film director Ingmar Bergman lived and shot many of his classic flicks.
 Well written and acted, thought-provoking.
-Amazon and Hulu.
+Amazon Prime and Hulu.

 Borat Subsequent Moviefilm: Sacha Baron Cohen is so hilarious, and his crashing of Republican events and leaders is brave and astounding.
 Amazon Prime.

 Broker: An unexpected collection of quirky characters come together in this Korean drama about thieves who steal babies from boxes where teen mothers leave children they cannot raise.
 Well acted, directed, and filmed.
 Still in theaters.
+Amazon Prime, Apple TV, Hulu.

 The Cakemaker: Moving love story of a gay German baker who insinuates himself into the lives of an Israeli family.
 Netflix.